On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Functional Localization

-For better understanding of the localization methods, we compare the causal effects of ablations of subnetworks localized with the simple vs.~the conjunctive method for LatentBeliefs (LB) and CommunicativeIntent (CI).
-Aggregating causal effects on ToM and pragmatics relative to the baseline (P1.1 and P2.1), we find no credible differences for LB ($\beta=0.06 [-0.03, 0.15]$), nor CI ($\beta=0.06 [-0.03, 0.15]$).
-Relative to the control ablation (P1.2 and P2.2), we also find no credible differences (LB: $\beta=0.10 [-0.03, 0.23]$, CI: $\beta=0.07, [-0.06, 0.20]$).
+For better understanding the impact of the statistical methods for localization, we compared the causal effects of ablations of subnetworks localized with the simple~vs.~the conjunctive method for LatentBeliefs (LB) and CommunicativeIntent (CI).
+Aggregating causal effects on ToM and pragmatics relative to the baseline (P1.1 and P2.1), we found no credible differences for LB ($\beta=0.05 [-0.03, 0.15]$), nor CI ($\beta=0.06, [-0.03, 0.15]$).
+Relative to the control ablation (P1.2 and P2.2), we also found no credible differences (LB: $\beta=0.10 [-0.03, 0.23]$, CI: $\beta=0.07, [-0.06, 0.20]$).
 The proportion of the units localized by both methods is moderately high (LB = 0.50, CI = 0.66).
-This suggests that (i) simple and conjunctive strategies may be interchangeable, and (ii) the obserserved causal effects may be due to only a subset of the localized subnetworks.
+This suggests that (i) simple and conjunctive strategies may be interchangeable, and (ii) the observed causal effects may be due to only a subset of the localized subnetworks.